Best Logitech G HUB Settings

 Report Rate (Polling Rate)

-Logitech mice have great battery life, so there’s really no need to lower the polling rate in order to save battery life.
-Your mouse’s polling rate determines how often the mouse updates its position.
+The polling rate determines how often the mouse updates its position.
 At a polling rate of 500Hz, your mouse updates its position 500 times per second.
 At 1000Hz, it does so a thousand times per second.
-It’s obvious that higher polling rates result in a snappier and more responsive experience, so we would set it at 1000Hz.
+It’s obvious that higher polling rates result in a snappier and more responsive experience, but it also drastically reduces battery life.

 Best Logitech G HUB Keyboard Settings